Be careful with equity release or you could end up wasting money!

-First, it’s to have a current market value for your estate (based on the current sale price of your house) so that they can know how much you can borrow.
+Firstly, it is to give your provider a current market value for your estate (based on the current sale price of your house) so that they can assess how much you can borrow.

 Surveyor valuation prices are dependent on the estimated value of the property.
 However, you can find lenders who can offer you a free valuation.
 It all depends on your initial agreement with your plan provider.